kunstmusik/blue-manual/docs/users/reference/noteProcessors/pythonProcessor.md

 generates its Notes as a NoteList, then NoteProcessors are called one at a time to process that NoteList in place.
-For the PythonProcessor, before any of the user-written code is run, the generated NoteList is first added and defined in the memory space as \"noteList\".
+For the PythonProcessor, before any of the user-written code is run, the generated NoteList is first added and defined in the memory space as "noteList".
 From there, the script for the PythonProcessor should treat noteList as the list of Note objects that have been generated.
 The NoteList and Note objects are the very same and have the same methods and properties as those in the